schmidni/CppND-Memory-Management-Chatbot/README.md

 ## Project Task Details

-Aside from the bug mentioned above, there are five additional major student tasks in the Memory Management chatbot project, which are:

 ### Task 1 : Exclusive Ownership 1
 In file `chatgui.h` / `chatgui.cpp`, make `_chatLogic` an exclusive resource to class `ChatbotPanelDialog` using an appropriate smart pointer.
 Where required, make changes to the code such that data structures and function parameters reflect the new structure.